-Copies of the Prospectus, Trust Deeds and any amending Deeds, and of the most recent periodic reports (see paragraph 23 below) may be inspected at the offices of the Manager or copies may be obtained (the Manager may at its discretion make a charge for copies of the Trust Deeds and any amending Deeds).
+Copies of the Prospectus, Trust Deed and any amending Deeds, and of the most recent periodic reports (see paragraph 23 below) may be inspected at the offices of the Manager or copies may be obtained from the Manager.
+The Manager may at its discretion make a charge for copies of the Trust Deed and any amending Deeds.
 The Prospectus and most recent periodic reports are also made available on the Manager's website (www.artemisfunds.com).
 Copies of the most recent periodic reports and the Prospectus are available to any person free of charge.